-This options uses blaster boxes on the paths with a mitigated AHI greater than 4.0, maximizing the AHI reduction with less blaster box investment than under Option D. A number of paths would still require helicopter explosive delivery, so highway closures are not reduced as much as under options ELC 3A and ELC 3B.
-Avalanche program capital costs are roughly \$3.24 million higher than those for Option A, avalanche program operating costs are roughly \$165,000 higher, and closures are reduced by 14 percent.
+This options uses blaster boxes on the paths with a mitigated AHI greater than 4.0, maximizing the AHI reduction with less blaster box investment than under Option D. A number of paths would still require helicopter explosive delivery, so highway closures are not reduced as much as under other options.
+Avalanche program capital costs are moderately high, avalanche program operating costs are the second highest, and closures are reduced substantially, but not as much as by option D.